-Drive over to the west side of Kauai, look out over the sparkling blue waters and take in the fact that your staring at open ocean for thousands of miles.
+Drive over to the west side of Kauai, look out over the sparkling blue waters and take in the fact that you're staring at the open ocean for thousands of miles.
 You'll see the towering coast of Niihau, one small Hawaiian island west of Kauai, but that island is off-limits to tourists.
-Step foot on Niihau, and you'll be visited by a private security team that guard a population of people still living an authentic Hawaiian lifestyle.
+Step foot on Niihau, and you'll be visited by a private security team that guards a population of people still living an authentic Hawaiian lifestyle.

 There's not much America west of Kauai.
 A few uninhabited Aleutian Islands reach west off the southwest coast of Alaska, and only the American territories of Samoa, Midway and Guam lay further west.
 As you watch the sunset, you can feel satisfied that you're the last American to do so.

 And that sense of isolation is what attracts intrepid eco-tourists to the Garden Isle.
 Kauai is one of the least visited islands on the map, but it is perhaps Hawaii's most beautiful.
 It's the type of island where you wake up early with the feral roosters, explore Kauai's indomitable natural landscapes by daylight, and it's where you fall asleep early exhausted from the day's activities while dreaming of the day ahead.

 Kauai is anti-city.
 The local government ensures that buildings are shorter than palm trees, and it's difficult to find a rocking late-night bar.
 Most of the locals fill the bars at sunset dirty from the day's adventure to share stories before turning in early.

 But this focus on the outdoors makes Kauai's activities very affordable.
 You don't have to worry about ringing up a huge bar tab or paying for guided tours when the island offers so much to do for free.
 All you need is a rental car and a sense of adventure, and you'll be treated to unforgettable adventures at absolutely no cost.